European Cars and the German Grand Prix

 - The Forbidden City: Official Spaces and Private Quarters

 - Journey from Bangkok to Bali: Following the Spirits

 Start your engines and experience German automotive engineering and French style at its very best on this exclusive behind-the-scenes specialty tour.
-Join us to trace the history of Mercedes-Benz, Porsche, BMW, and Audi as you take in-depth curator-led tours and visit modern factory production lines.
+Join us to trace the history of Mercedes-Benz, BMW, and Audi as you take in-depth curator-led tours and visit modern factory production lines.
 Plus, a highlight for any car enthusiast—entrance to the German Formula 1 Grand Prix at Hockenheim.

 - Factory Tours: Go behind the scenes at the BMW factory in Munich, spend a day at the Daimler-Benz factory and museum, and watch experts restore vintage Mercedes at the Mercedes Classic Car Center.

 - Museum Visits: Learn about Ferdinand Porsche and his influence on the first Volkswagen and on Mercedes design before creating his own famous 356 and 911 models.
 Visit the auto collection at the Deutsche Museum, Germany’s great technology museum.

 - Grand Prix: Attend Germany’s Formula 1 Grand Prix race at the famed Hockenheim circuit, where the world’s greatest drivers compete.